mlabs-haskell/plutus-simple-model/docs/src/query.md

 ```haskell
 utxoAt :: HasAddress user => user -> Run [(TxOutRef, TxOut)]
 ```
 Note the usage of `HasAddress` class.
-It means that the function is ovreloaded over many types including `PubKeyHash`, `TypedValidator`, `AppendStaking a` etc.
+It means that the function is overloaded over many types including `PubKeyHash`, `TypedValidator`, `AppendStaking a` etc.

 ### Query UTXOs